elysemontano/elyse-lecture-notes/cat-tinder/frontend/cat-tinder-create.md

 # Lecture
 Today we will be working on our create functionality.
-To see what our task requiremtents are for this, we will start by heading over to trello and bringing the card over to in progress.
+To see what our task requirements are for this, we will start by heading over to trello and bringing the card over to in progress.

 I also want to head to the syllabus and bring in the developer stories and place them in my notes so I can keep track of what I am doing.